 The initial evaluation was effective in eliminating two products for additional consideration.
-The acrylic latex paint was eliminated due to ineffectiveness in encapsulating the PCBs, significant labor required to apply the paint, and
+The acrylic latex paint was eliminated due to ineffectiveness in encapsulating the PCBs, significant labor required to apply the paint, and aesthetic considerations.
+The vinyl caulk was eliminated due to significant shrinkage observed following curing of the product and other aesthetic considerations.

-Based on the initial wipe samples of the caulking and silicone seal, additional testing of the effectiveness of two of the retained products (Dow 1-2-3 silicone seal and Dow 795 silicone caulk) was conducted to determine if the reported concentrations of PCBs from the initial wipe samples were due to residual PCB impacts from the uncovered metal window frames, the migration of PCBs through the encapsulants after application, or any changes based on additional cure time, and to increase the number of samples to more fully evaluate these products.
+Based on the initial wipe samples of the sealant and silicone seal, additional testing of the effectiveness of two of the retained products (Dow 1-2-3 silicone seal and Dow 795 silicone caulk) was conducted to determine if the reported concentrations of PCBs from the initial wipe samples were due to residual PCB impacts from the uncovered metal window frames, the migration of PCBs through the encapsulants after application, or any changes based on additional cure time, and to increase the number of samples to more fully evaluate these products.

 Additional wipe samples were collected from these products on July 20, 2009.
 In addition, wipe testing of a second silicone caulk product, DAP 3.0 Clear Silicone, was conducted to evaluate a second silicone product.
-A modified wipe procedure was utilized due to the small width of the sample areas (approximately 1/4 - inch on the caulk and 3/8 - inch on the exposed window frames).
+A modified wipe procedure was utilized due to the small width of the sample areas (approximately 1/4 - inch on the sealant and 3/8 - inch on the exposed window frames).
 At each location a hexane saturated gauze was folded and grasped using forceps.
-The gauze was then wiped across the caulk and/or window frame (separately), refolded, and wiped again in the opposite direction.
-Tape was applied to isolate the caulking from the frame and the caulking and frame were wiped with a soapy cloth and dried prior to sample collection (to remove any residual dust from the sample area).
+The gauze was then wiped across the sealant and/or window frame (separately), refolded, and wiped again in the opposite direction.
+Tape was applied to isolate the sealant from the frame and the sealant and frame were wiped with a soapy cloth and dried prior to sample collection (to remove any residual dust from the sample area).